 The GTUK has been around in one guise or another since the early 1980’s.
 Formally a member of the GTF, we went back to the roots of Taekwon-Do in 2001 affiliating to the International Taekwon-Do Federation under Grand Master Choi, Jung Hwa IX, the son of the late founder of Taekwon-Do, General Choi, Hong Hi.

-The president and founder of the GTUK is Master Roy Oldham VIII who has been studying Taekwon-Do for over 35 years and his instructor was Grand Master Rhee, Ki Ha, the father of British Taekwon-Do.
+The president and founder of the GTUK is Grand Master Roy Oldham IX who has been studying Taekwon-Do for over 45 years and his instructor was Grand Master Rhee, Ki Ha, the father of British Taekwon-Do.
 Master Oldham was one of the first 12 black belts from the UK.
 These were known as the ‘12 disciples’.

 The GTUK is one of the largest Taekwon-Do Associations in the UK with clubs ranging form Scotland to Cornwall.
 In addition to the normal colour belt clubs there are also Jee Goo clubs which are black belt only clubs.
 These are run by 4th Degrees and above and are aimed at maintaining the high standards of the association black belts which in turn filters down to all ranks.